 9-3.

-(1) Notice of a general meeting must be given to:
+(1) Notice of a General Meeting must be given to:

-(a) every member shown on the register of members on the day notice is given; and
+(a) every Member shown on the Register of Members on the day notice is given; and

 (b) the auditor, pursuant to Part 8.

-(2) No other person is entitled to receive a notice of a general meeting.
+(2) No other person is entitled to receive a notice of a General Meeting.

 Part 10 -Management

 10-1.
-The Board shall draft and distribute annually, guidelines for the conduct of the KEYSA activities.
+The Board shall draft and distribute annually, guidelines for the conduct of the Kootenay East Soccer Association activities.

 10-2.
-The directors are responsible for conducting the day-to-day affairs of the KEYSA in an orderly manner while at the same time protecting the rights of all members.
-The directors shall have a thorough knowledge of the Constitution and Bylaws and shall administer the BCSA Rules and Regulations, which govern the game of soccer amongst the members of the BCSA.
-The directors will sit as members of the disciplinary committee.
+The Directors are responsible for conducting the day-to-day affairs of the KESA while at the same time protecting the rights of all Members.
+The Directors shall have a thorough knowledge of the Constitution and Bylaws and shall administer the BCSA Rules and Regulations, which govern the game of soccer amongst the members of the BCSA.
+The Directors will sit as members of the disciplinary committee.

 10-3.
-The directors shall set and review the policies and goals of the KEYSA.
-Directors shall bring members' concerns to the Board and ensure all members carry out Board decisions.
-Directors shall promote soccer in their club communities, including the role of KEYSA as a link between Club Associations.
+The Directors shall set and review the policies and goals of the KESA.
+Directors shall bring Members' concerns to the Board and ensure all Members carry out Board decisions.
+Directors shall promote soccer in their Club communities, including the role of KESA as a link between Club Associations.
 Directors are expected to assist in the operation of all special events.
-Extra responsibilities for elected members shall be carried out by a few of the elected members and the rest shall be named Members at Large but assist in the day to day running of the KEYSA program.
+Extra responsibilities for Members may be carried out to assist in the day to day running of the KESA program.

 10-4.
-KEYSA is committed to supporting and developing officials, and ensuring that games and tournaments are played in accordance with the FIFA Laws of the Game and administrated following BC Soccer’ Rules and Regulations.
-The director responsible mustreference and follow the “Fair Play Documents” prepared by KEYSA.
+KESA is committed to supporting and developing officials, and ensuring that games and tournaments are played in accordance with the FIFA Laws of the Game and administrated following BC Soccer’s rules and regulations.
+The Director responsible must reference and follow the “Fair Play Documents” prepared by KESA

 10-5.
 Signing authorities include President, Vice-President and Admin.
-All accounts shall be paid for by cheque and will be signed by two of any or all of three signing officers authorized by the Board.
+All accounts shall be paid for by cheque and will be signed by two of any or all of three signing authorities as authorized by the Board.
 Non budgeted expenditures greater than $250.00 must have board approval.
-Non budgeted expenditures between $251.00 - $1000.00 can be approved by Board via email.
-Non budgeted expenditures greater than $1000.00 must be approved at Board meetings.
+Non budgeted expenditures between $251.00 - $1000.00 can be approved by the Board via email.
+Non budgeted expenditures greater than $1000.00 must be approved at a meeting of the Board.

-Part 11 -Constitutional Amendments
+Part 11 -Constitution and Bylaw Amendments

 11-1.
-Amendments to the constitution may be affected at the KEYSA KESA Annual General Meeting or at a KEYSA KESA Special General Meeting, convened under Part 3, upon an affirmation vote of a special resolution to change the Constitution and Bylaws.
+Amendments to the Constitution may be affected at the KESA Annual General Meeting or at a KESA Special General Meeting, convened under Part 3, upon an affirmation vote of a Special Resolution to change the Constitution or Bylaws.

 11-2.
-Notice of Motion of proposed Amendments to the Constitution must be made in writing to the directors.
-Such notice must be received at least thirty days before the Special General Meeting or Annual General Meeting.
+Notice of motion of proposed amendments to the Constitution must be made in writing to the Directors.
+Such notice must be received at least thirty (30) days before the Special General Meeting or Annual General Meeting.

 Part 12 -Player Registration

 12-1.
-All youth within the specified age limits and living in the KRYSA district are eligible to register with KEYSA KESA unless under suspension.
+All player within the specified age limits and living in the KRYSA District are eligible to register with KESA unless under suspension.

 12-2.
-All players must be registered annually before taking part in scheduled KEYSA KESA activities.
+All players must be registered annually before taking part in scheduled KESA activities.

 12-3.
-Players registered on defunct teams must be declared to BC Soccer with approval of the district KRYSA and then may opt to be transferred to other teams.
+Players registered on defunct teams must be declared to BCSA with approval of the District KRYSA and then may opt to be transferred to another team within the District.

 12-4.
-Players registered with KEYSA KESA may only play on one Club Association Division Team.
+Players registered with KESA may only play on one Club Association Division Team.

 12-5.
-Players registered with KEYSA KESA may only play on one select or development team.
+Players registered with KESA may only play on one select or development team.
 This does not include school teams.

 12-6.
-Players registered with KEYSA KESA may "guest" on teams, subject to the consent of their regular coaches under the following circumstances:
+Players registered with KESA may "guest" on teams, subject to the consent of their regular coaches under the following circumstances:

 a) teams specially assembled for trips;